Employee Recognition

 • letter/card of appreciation (from management and co-workers)

-• UA logo pencils/pens
+• U of A logo pencils/pens

 • plants/flowers for the work area